monishkumar-git-proj/Sobel-Edge-Detection-with-VGA-Display-in-DE2-115/README.md

-# Memory-to-VGA Sobel Edge Detection
+# Sobel Edge Detection with VGA Display in DE2-115

 FPGA pipeline that reads pixel data from an image ROM, converts it to grayscale, applies a Sobel edge-detection kernel, and drives the result out over VGA.